 Richard and Doris Kargl have invited us to their house (right along the Stokely trail) for an outdoor open fire with steaming hot apple cider.
 First we will ski the Roth and Erling Strom to the Kargl’s.
 From there you will snowshoe the beautiful Lower Taylor Canyon to the Hakon Lien hut for lunch.
-Your skies will be waiting for you there and you will ski back to the lodge.
-For those who are daring and want to add on a strenuous snowshoe, you can follow a leader to the Robinson cliffs.
+Your skis will be waiting for you there and you will ski back to the lodge.
+For those who are daring and want to add on a strenuous snowshoe, you could go on to the Robertson Cliffs.

 A hearty lunch and skis will be waiting for you at the Hakon Lien cabin.